henri/spb/README.md

 SPB is a powerful tool on your computer.
 Below is a summary of the key features on offer :
   - Easily create multiple isolated web browser instances.
-  - Reliable and robust browser templating system
+  - Reliable browser templating system
      - providing task isolation
      - browser customisation
      - isolated cookie storage